-The sample size was chosen in order to ensure a precise estimate of the effect of GFF MDI relative to Placebo MDI.
-Power calculations were based on the properties of the primary endpoint, $FEV_1 AUC{0-24}$ , on Day 29.
-The estimate of the within-subject SD of $FEV_1 AUC{0-24}$ is based on $FEV_1 AUC{0-12}$ data from previous Pearl studies but is slightly larger since fewer observations are obtained during the second 12 hours.
+Power calculations were based on the properties of the primary endpoint, FEV1 AUC0-24, on Day 29.
+The estimate of the within-subject SD of FEV1 AUC0-24 is based on FEV1 AUC0-12 data from previous Pearl studies but is slightly larger since fewer observations are obtained during the second 12 hours.
 A within-subject SD of 140 mL is assumed.
 It is further assumed that approximately 20% of subjects will drop out, and a two-sided alpha level of 0.05 will be used.
-Under these assumptions, 32 randomized subjects will provide over 99% power to demonstrate a difference of 200 mL for GFF MDI 14.4/9.6 μg compared to Placebo MDI.
+Under these assumptions, 80 randomized subjects will provide over 99% power to demonstrate a difference of 200 mL for GFF MDI 14.4/9.6 μ g compared to Placebo MDI.
+The power to demonstrate a difference of 75 mL for GFF MDI 14.4/9.6 μ g compared to Spiriva is approximately 90%.